Unit testing is an Integral part of extreme programming

 Unit tests are a kind of living documentation of the product.
 To learn what functionality is provided by one module or another, developers can refer to unit tests to get a basic picture of the logic of the module and the system as a whole.
 Unit test cases represent indicators that carry information about appropriate or inappropriate use of a software component.
 Thus, these cases provide the perfect documentation for these indicators.

 Within unit tests environments, the individual modules of a product become isolated from one another and have their own area of responsibility.
 That means that the code is more reliable—it’s been tested in a contained environment—and therefore, reusable.
 Reusable code is a win-win for all: It’s clean, efficient, and consistent.
 All of this is accelerated with unit testing.

-Okay, so unit testing is great, but how much test coverage is necessary?
+Okay, so software unit testing is great, but how much test coverage is necessary?
 American software engineer Robert C. Martin, also known as Uncle Bob, argues that the goal of test coverage should be that 100 percent of the code is covered.
 Opinions among developers on this issue differ: some support a complete code coverage policy, while others consider this practice redundant — a topic too lengthily for the purposes of this article.
-In any case, when writing unit tests, you can use from many tools that determine the total percentage of the coverage of a project, separate module, or function.
-These tools are also able to graphically display the code sections covered with tests and indicate which sections in the code make the most sense to write unit tests.
+In any case, when writing unit tests, you can use many tools that determine the total percentage of the coverage of a project, separate module, or function.
+These tools are also able to graphically display the code sections covered by tests and indicate the sections in the code for which it makes most sense to write unit tests.